 Where to Use these Indoor Games

 These games would be great as birthday party activities and as school party games.
-I also love using Minute to Win it Games at school parties, they are always a hit.
-Have any upcoming school parties to plan?
-Try these easy Elementary School game ideas.
+I also love using Minute to Win it Games at school parties, they are always a hit!
+Or check out our list of easy Elementary School Party Games for Room Parents for more ideas and inspiration.